svanderburg/nijs/README.md

     });

-In the code fragment above we call the `callNixBuild` function, in which we evaluate the hello package that gets build asynchronously by Nix.
+In the code fragment above we call the `callNixBuild` function, in which we evaluate the hello package that gets built asynchronously by Nix.
 The `onSuccess()` callback function is called when the build succeeds with the resulting Nix store path as function parameter.
 The store path is printed on the standard output.
 If the build fails, the `onFailure()` callback function is